softwaremill/jekyll-softwaremill/_posts/company/2016-08-02-dog-ate-my-schema.md

 There is an development overhead related to providing the schema, no matter if using the [generic approach](https://github.com/softwaremill/confluent-playground/tree/master/avro-serialization#avro-generic-approach) or [specific approach](https://github.com/softwaremill/confluent-playground/tree/master/avro-serialization#avro-specific-approach).
 A price to pay for a safe way to interchange messages.

-*So, what is your excuse not use the the Schema Registry?*
+*So, what is your excuse for not using the the Schema Registry?*